Tesla charging stations: complete guide to the Tesla Supercharger network

 In the UK, Tesla charges owners 35p for every extra minute the car is left in the charging bay after it has finished charging.
 If a station is 100% full, this rises to 70p per minute.
 Tesla insists it doesn’t want to make any money from idle fees, and the policy is in place simply to encourage users to free up charging bays for others as promptly as possible.

-If you move your car within five minutes of reaching a full charge, your idle fee will be waived.
+If you move your car within five minutes of reaching a full charge, no idle fee will be charged.